generation-org/JAVA/Unit Testing with JUnit/README.md

         }
      ```
+#### Part 3: Writing Tests for Edge Cases
+1. Think of 2 edge cases that have not been tested.
+Write a unit test for each case.

 #### Challenge Yourself
 1. As you can see this algorithm is not very fair.
 It does not consider distance so the drivers